What is Inventory Turnover?

 Turnover Days in financial modeling

 Below is an example of calculating the inventory turnover days in a financial model.
-As you can see in the screenshot, the 2015 inventory turnover days is 73 days, which is equal to accounts receivable divided by cost of goods sold, times 365.
+As you can see in the screenshot, the 2015 inventory turnover days is 73 days, which is equal to inventory divided by cost of goods sold, times 365.
 You can calculate the inventory turnover ratio by dividing the inventory days ratio by 365 and flipping the ratio.
 In this example, inventory turnover ratio = 1 / (73/365) = 5.
 This means the company can sell and replace its stock of goods five times a year.

 Source: CFI financial modeling courses.